-- Undertake a review of the places included in the early Castlemaine and Maldon studies and prepare citations. - Currently, many places included in the Schedule to the Heritage Overlay, typically those places identified in the 1970s heritage studies for Castlemaine and Maldon, do not have a corresponding citation outlining their significance in keeping with contemporary practice.7 Whilst there is some information included in the 1970s studies, there are no statements of significance in the Castlemaine study and they are brief in the Maldon study.
+- Undertake a review of the places included in the early Castlemaine and Maldon studies and prepare citations. - Currently, many places included in the Schedule to the Heritage Overlay, typically those places identified in the 1970s heritage studies for Castlemaine and Maldon, do not have a corresponding citation outlining their significance in keeping with contemporary practice.
+Whilst there is some information included in the 1970s studies, there are only brief statements in the Maldon study. - Identify areas where there are major gaps in the listing of heritage places, and commission gap heritage studies as required.